Promact/aspnetboilerplate-extended/README.md

             app.CreateChildPermission(PermissionNames.Pages_Applications_Delete, L("Applications.Delete"));
             app.CreateChildPermission(PermissionNames.Pages_Applications_View, L("Applications.View"));

 	}
  }
 ```
 Permissions can have parent and child permissions.
 While this does not affect permission checking, it helps to group the permissions in the UI.
-After creating an authorization provider, we should register it in the **PreInitialize** method of our module: Path of file is [here]( https://github.com/Promact/aspnetboilerplate-extended/blob/master/src/BoilerPlateDemo_App.Application/BoilerPlateDemo_AppApplicationModule.cs)
+After creating an authorization provider, we should register it in the **PreInitialize** method of our module: **Path of file is** [here]( https://github.com/Promact/aspnetboilerplate-extended/blob/master/src/BoilerPlateDemo_App.Application/BoilerPlateDemo_AppApplicationModule.cs)

 ```
 Configuration.Authorization.Providers.Add< BoilerPlateDemo_AppAuthorizationProvider >();
 ```

-These added permissions will be shown in **role master=> permission tab** in checkbox form ,from where user can give permissions to particular role.
+These added permissions will be shown in **Role master=> permission tab** in checkbox form ,from where user can give permissions to particular role.

 # Checking Permissions
 **Using AbpAuthorize Attribute**